MicrosoftDocs/power-platform/power-platform/admin/powerapps-powershell.md

 Changes the owner role of a PowerApp to the current user, and replaces the original owner as a "can view" role type.

+> [!NOTE]
-**Note**: The AppName and EnvironmentName fields are the unique identifiers (guids), not the display names.
+> The AppName and EnvironmentName fields are the unique identifiers (guids), not the display names.

 ### Display a list of deleted canvas apps in an environment